docwhat/rusty-the-rogue/README.md

 # Rusty the Rogue

-A rogue-like base on the game from the book _Hands on Rust_.
+> A rogue-like game written as a learning exercise for the book _Hands on Rust_.

 ## Development

-Before starting development, you should run the `./script``/bootstrap`` command to set up tools that you will use during development.
+Before starting development, you should run the `./script/bootstrap` command to set up tools that you will use during development.